Kubernetes Cluster

 kubectl create -f cloudaware-user.yaml

-Two bindings are in use, the first one binds the default role view
+Two bindings are in use.
+The first binds the default view

 apiVersion: rbac.authorization.k8s.io/v1